Sdaas/karate-kafka/README.md

 $ ./teardown.sh
 ```

-Note that tearing down the Kafka cluster deletes the containers for the brokers so all data written
+This stops all the zookeeper and kafka broker containers, and also delete the containers.
+So
-to Kafka will also be lost.
+all the data written to the kafka cluster will be lost.
+During testing, this is good because it
+allows us to start each test from the same known state.

 ## Interop between Karate and Java